DSC-RIT/CTF-2021-Editorials/L2/DeCode/README.md

 Step 4: Search for "Zombie Translator online". <br>

-Step 5: Type the text spoken by your friend in the box and the translation of this is the flag! <br>
+Step 5: Type the text spoken by your friend in the box and the translation of this is the flag! <br> (CTF{You got this})

 </details>